-During her reign as the queen of daytime TV where she amassed a great wealth, Winfrey earned a reputation for presenting audience members with lavish gifts.
+During her reign as the queen of daytime TV where she amassed great wealth, Winfrey earned a reputation for presenting audience members with lavish gifts.
 However, during an October 2006 taping, she shook things up a bit.
-Each of the more than 300 fans present were given a $1,000 debit card to donate to their favorite charity organizations, allowing them to enjoy the power of giving.
+Each of the more than 300 fans present was given a $1,000 debit card to donate to their favorite charity organizations, allowing them to enjoy the power of giving.

 In September 2015, Oprah Winfrey announced she would donate $100,000 to the GEANCO foundation in honor of David Oyelowo, her costar in “Selma” and “The Butler,” according to The Hollywood Reporter.
 Oyelowo is involved with the charitable organization, which provides health programs and education to women and girls in Nigeria.

 On one of the final episodes of “The Oprah Winfrey Show,” the then-talk show host welcomed back Tererai Trent, one of her favorite guests.
 The Zimbabwe native first appeared on the show in 2009 and revealed the people in her village of Zvipani had helped her to relocate to the U.S. During her second appearance, she shared her desire to give back by helping the village to improve its educational offerings.

 During Trent’s final appearance in May 2011, Winfrey announced a $1.5 million grant from the Oprah Winfrey Foundation to Save the Children to rebuild the Matau Primary School in Zimbabwe.